labring/sealos/docs/4.0/docs/quick-start/app-deployments/use-terminal.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Swiftly Install Applications with Terminal
+# Use Terminal

-For those proficient in Kubernetes and container basics, terminal command-line deployment presents an optimal solution.
-This document showcases Nginx as an example, elucidating the application deployment process via terminal.
+Users familiar with Kubernetes and container fundamentals may opt to deploy applications using the **[Terminal](../../platform-components/terminal/terminal.md)** app.
+This guide will show you how to use the terminal for deployment, using Nginx as an example.

-Commence by opening the terminal application within the [Sealos](https://cloud.sealos.io) desktop environment.
+Start by launching the Terminal app within the [Sealos](https://cloud.sealos.io) desktop.

 ![](./images/app-launchpad-1.jpg)

-Upon initializing the terminal application, a default terminal window is assigned, allowing the execution of various command-line operations.
+Upon opening the Terminal app, a terminal window is automatically allocated, enabling you to execute various command-line operations.

 ![](./images/terminal.png)

-① First, create a deployment manifest for Nginx Deployment:
+① Begin by creating a deployment manifest for Nginx Deployment:

 ```yaml
 # deployment.yaml